jakob-stoeck/jakobstoeck.de/_posts/2023-01-15-download-and-query-all-domains-of-the-world-wide-web.md

 ## How to query

 Now, you will have more than 1,000 gzipped text files with all domains.
-The files are tab-separated and include DNS has multiple entry types for different purposes: mail servers, name servers (what your browser uses), public keys, etc.
+The files are tab-separated.
+DNS has entry types that mark different purposes: mail servers, name servers (what your browser uses), signatures, etc.

 For example, the first 5 lines of the `.pizza` TLD look like this: